The Warehouse Group: Australian expansion

-The Warehouse Extra Hypermarkets
+The Warehouse Extra hypermarkets

-In June 2006, "The Warehouse Extra" opened at Sylvia Park, Auckland.
+In June 2006, The Warehouse Extra opened at Sylvia Park, Auckland.
 It was the first of a planned chain of hypermarkets, at 135,000 sq ft (12,500 sq m).
 In a similar fashion to the Wal-Mart Supercenters of the United States, the foodmarket department aisles are placed at a perpendicular angle to the general merchandise.
-It is the first store to feature an in-store bakery, pharmacy and café, and instead of the usual tall industrial shelving, a more conventional store shelving system has been used.
+It is the first store to feature an in-store bakery, pharmacy, and café, and instead of the usual tall industrial shelving, a more conventional store shelving system has been used.
 The store also features a lot less red than in traditional stores, but the familiar concrete floor still exists.
-The next branches of "The Warehouse Extra" were in Whangarei and Te Rapa in Hamilton.
-In October 2008 The Warehouse announced that they will be canning "The Warehouse Extra" format with stores reverting to the more traditional style of store coming months.
-There were four of The Warehouse Extra in Auckland (Albany, Manukau, Sylvia Park and Westgate).
-Today "The Warehouse Extra" brand is used on larger traditional stores nationwide, with many existing large stores have taken on "The Warehouse Extra" branding such as those in Lyall Bay (Wellington), Riccarton (Christchurch), South Dunedin and Palmerston North.
+The next branches of "The Warehouse Extra" were in Whangārei and Te Rapa in Hamilton.
+In October 2008 The Warehouse announced that they would be canning "The Warehouse Extra" format with stores reverting to the more traditional style of the store coming months.
+There were four of The Warehouse Extra in Auckland (Albany, Manukau, Sylvia Park, and Westgate).
+Today "The Warehouse Extra" brand is used in larger traditional stores nationwide, with many existing large stores have taken on "The Warehouse Extra" branding such as those in Lyall Bay (Wellington), Riccarton (Christchurch), South Dunedin and Palmerston North.
 Stores carrying "The Warehouse Extra" brand are typically larger, open later and carry a greater range than regular stores.

 The Warehouse Local

 On Thursday 23 July 2009, The Warehouse Group opened the first of its smaller-concept stores, The Warehouse Local, in Mosgiel.
-These stores are approximately 2000 square metres in size, compared with the usual 5000 square meters seen in larger locations.
-These stores also have single checkout counters, doing without dedicated Service, Jewellery and Entertainment counters which are present in most other stores.
+These stores are approximately 2000 square meters in size, compared with the usual 5000 square meters seen in larger locations.
+These stores also have single checkout counters, doing without dedicated Service, Jewellery, and Entertainment counters which are present in most other stores.
 Another 3 stores were intended to be launched per year, following this concept.

 While the "Local" naming is no longer used, smaller stores in Rolleston and St Lukes have opened using the smaller format.

 Entry into e-commerce

 In 2009, The Warehouse announced its entry into online shopping.
-The brands full range of products were available online by 2012, in time for the brand's 30th birthday.
+The brand's full range of products was available online by 2012, in time for the brand's 30th birthday.

-The brand's offerings were also made available on New Zealand e-commerce platform The Market in 2019.
+The brand's offerings were also made available on the New Zealand e-commerce platform The Market in 2019.

 Store within a store

 In 2017, The Warehouse Group unveiled its first "Store within a Store" (shortened to SWAS), with Warehouse Stationery moving into The Warehouse Auckland Airport after their lease at their previous Auckland Airport Mall premises ended.

 The Warehouse SWAS stores have many similar features of typical Warehouse Stationery stores, including a range of computers, printers, office furniture, and stationery, as well as a Print & Copy Centre.
-The Warehouse departments, such as furniture and entertainment, merge with each other in a SWAS environment.
+The Warehouse departments, such as furniture and entertainment, merge in a SWAS environment.